 Notice there is a missing :return event for the :a method.
 From my experiments, ||= works if the left hand side is not a method call (say @b ||=1) but fails if it is.

 Note this works correctly on the latest version of ruby 2.5 - ruby 2.5.5p157 (2019-03-15 revision 67260) [x86_64-darwin18].

 The minitest code which this bug is triggered by:

 module ActiveSupport class TestCase < ::Minitest::Test Assertion = Minitest::Assertion class << self def test_order=(new_order) ActiveSupport.test_order = new_order end def test_order ActiveSupport.test_order ||= :random end end end end

-Updated by mame (Yusuke Endoh) 2 months ago
+Updated by mame (Yusuke Endoh) over 2 years ago

 - Status changed from Open to Closed